 To me, as someone who lives and grew up in England, there’s also a fascination with the interiors—a sense of time stood still, like a museum for Soviet-era kitsch.
 A way of life seemingly untouched by IKEA or fast food or Facebook or any of the unappreciated comforts (and distractions) of modern life.
 But there’s also a horror and discomfort about their abandonment, a sense of the uncanny about the end-of-life purgatory that awaits, here illustrated by these real and living people eking out their remaining years in the land that time forgot.

 These photographs are straightforward, but not merely descriptive.
 They capture something of her subjects’ inner lives; the sense of claustrophobia, but also the residual pride in home and appearance.
 The photographer writes about commemorating a people and a culture that is dying.
 But what is astonishing to me is not so much the quiet time capsule that it captures as the fact that it co-existed—nearby yet unseen—with a world that is well into the 21st century, yet seeming to struggle with the unprecedented pace of change.

-Sorochinski is also a member of the LensCulture Network, a recent initiative we launched with the idea of offering talented, accomplished photographers a place to showcase their work on a global stage while also giving them a place to share, learn and engage with one another.
+Sorochinski is also a member of the LensCulture Network, an initiative we launched with the idea of offering talented, accomplished photographers a place to showcase their work on a global stage while also giving them a place to share, learn and engage with one another.
 The LensCulture Network began with a small number of hand-picked members, and we are very excited to watch it grow and evolve.